 Citibank, N.A. is a national bank that, through its branches, and along with its subsidiaries and affiliates, offers a wide range of retail and commercial banking and trust services to its customers throughout the United States and the world.
 Citibank, N.A. is an indirect wholly owned subsidiary of Citigroup Inc., a Delaware holding company that is registered with the Board of Governors of the Federal Reserve System as a financial holding company.
 Information about Citigroup Inc. is available on its website at www.citigroup.com.
-Citigroup Inc.'s recent annual reports on Form 10-K, quarterly reports on Form 10-Q, proxy statements, as well as other filings with the SEC, are available free of charge through Citigroup Inc.'s website by clicking on the "Investor Relations" and "Financial Information" page and selecting "SEC Filings."
-The information on Citigroup Inc.'s website and the information Citigroup Inc. files with the SEC do not form part of this prospectus supplement and are not incorporated by reference herein.
+Citigroup Inc.'s recent annual reports on Form 10-K, quarterly reports on Form 10-Q, proxy statements, as well as other filings with the SEC, are available free of charge through Citigroup Inc.'s website and the information on Citigroup Inc. files with the SEC do not form part of this prospectus supplement and are not incorporated by reference herein.